greg-raven/Uncommon-Sense/_posts/2023-05-30-giving-up-your-power.md

 tag: 'Alice Walker'
 ---

-The most common way people give up their power is by thinking they don’t have any.
+The most common way people give up their power is by thinking they don't have any.